 The goal of the National Desert Storm AND DESERT SHIELD War Memorial is to create an educational, meaningful and deeply moving sequential experience for visitors that:

 1) Educates them about the historical events of Desert Storm and Desert Shield;

 2) Identifies each of the coalition countries and illustrates the historical significance of the 34-nation coalition that united to liberate Kuwait;

 3) Memorializes all the names of Americans who sacrificed their lives in the war;

 4) Reflects the unique environmental and battle conditions experienced by servicemen and women in this war;

-5) Leaves visitors with an enduring memory of the historical significance and accomplishments of the Desert Storm War.
+5) Leaves visitors with an enduring memory of the historical significance and accomplishments of Desert Storm and Desert Shield.